Kitchen makeover: The Fast Company guide to getting plastic out of your cupboards

 We’re drowning in plastic.
 Literally.
 By 2050, scientists predict that there will be more plastic than fish in the world’s oceans.
 And since plastic does not biodegrade, it will remain in our landfills and oceans for at least 500 years.

 Step into your kitchen, and you’ll get a sense of how we ended up here.
 The majority of food products you bring home from the grocery store, from produce to condiments, meats to beverages, are wrapped in plastic.
-You use more when you save leftovers—Ziploc bags, Saran wrap, deli containers, lidded Gladware—they’re also made of plastic.
+You use more when you save leftovers: ziplock bags, cling wrap, deli containers, lidded Gladware—they’re also made of plastic.
 Even the more durable plastic containers, water bottles, and utensils, which are meant to be used numerous times for years, will inevitably end up in a landfill someday.
 Add to that the plastic bags we carry these purchases home in, and we’ve got a massive problem.

 The good news is that consumers are increasingly aware of their plastic consumption and eager to move to more sustainable alternatives.
 European countries—and some American cities—are beginning to impose bans on single-use plastics, and many companies are scrambling to provide effective and convenient alternatives to plastics.
 I have scoured the market for plastic-free products.
 Here are the best ways to start turning the tide in your own kitchen.